carloocchiena/django_boilerplate/README.md

 Anyway, you'll find:<br>
 1. the standard navbar, that conveniently redirect to the home page.
 2. the first page, that is the login page for non-registered user.
-3. login and register page.
+3. `Login` and `Register` page.
-4. dashboard page, that is the landing for registered user, where you can see all the tweets for the users you follow (yourself included).
+4. `Dashboard` page, that is the landing for registered user, where you can see all the tweets for the users you follow (yourself included).
 From this page you can also add more tweets and visit the `All Profiles` page and `My Profile` page.
 Here there is also a `Logout` button.
 Each tweet has a link to its creator, and daytime details.
 5. all profiles page where you have all the profiles with default avatars and links to their respective pages.
 6. my profile page where you can see all the tweets you've created, and the users you are following and that are following you.
 A `Logout` button is also here, interesting, this is dinamically rendered depending on the user.